Homogenization of Non-symmetric Jump Processes: SDEs and nonlocal PDEs

-\textbf{Acknowledgements}.
-The research of J. Duan was partly supported by the NSF grant 1620449.
+\paragraph{Acknowledgements.} The research of J. Duan was partly supported by the NSF grant 1620449.
 The research of Q. Huang was partly supported by China Scholarship Council (CSC), and NSFC grants 11531006 and 11771449.
 The research of R. Song is supported in part by a grant from the Simons Foundation ($\#$ 429343, Renming Song).
+We would like to thank Dr.~Yanjie Zhang for useful discussions.